 Sometimes it is easy to get lost amongst the glitter and glamour of wedding celebrations.
 From Pinterest to bridal magazines and wedding expos, we are showered with ways to add beauty, elegance and just the right amount of boho charm to our weddings.
 For some of us, our wedding day might be the one chance we get to splurge on one huge celebration that is meant to be memorable for the rest of our lives.
 Weddings are called the 'big-day' for a reason, and according to one source, Australian weddings cost $36,200 on average.
 Whilst everyone deserves their dream wedding day, how can we celebrate with environmental and ethical considerations in mind?

-I recently sat down with Sandra to discuss the motivation behind Less Stuff - More Meaning, and ways in which couples can plan their dream weddings whilst being mindful of their eco-footprint.
+I recently sat down with Sandra Henri, founder of Less Stuff - More Meaning, to discuss the motivation for the project and the ways in which couples can plan their dream weddings whilst being mindful of their eco-footprint.
 Good news!
 If you're an eco-warrior, it's easier than ever to be a wedding warrior also.
 There is a growing community of wedding businesses who are values driven, from foraged florals, to zero-waste catering, ethical jewellery, carbon neutral bridal design, charitable gift giving and purposeful travel.

 According to Sandra, couples who are planning their wedding have immense power in shaping a wedding culture so that it is more mindful of the world around us.
 This is because wedding businesses are service-driven, and companies will aim to please us if we specify what we want.
 If we ask a wedding service how it can further reduce waste or where its materials are sourced from, more than likely they will say 'let's find out'.

-So Sandra, what does Less Stuff - More Meaning aim to achieve?
+So Sandra, what does Less Stuff - More Meanig aim to achieve?

 Less Stuff - More Meaning aims to provide an alternative voice in the wedding industry.
 We provide inspiration and make it easier for couples to make choices that are ethically and environmentally conscious.
 We believe less is more.
 What makes a wedding amazing is the people, and the love they share.
 It's the buzz of this atmosphere that you'll remember long after your wedding day.
 All the pretty details are a bonus.
 Let's bring back the focus back to the meaning of the wedding - which is celebrating love and togetherness.